-17.5.3 Noise Sensitive Activities (including dwellings).
+17.5.2 Noise Sensitive Activities (including dwellings).

-- b.
-Compliance with this performance standard shall be achieved when the design and construction of each habitable room: - i. accords with the exact construction specification and schedule as set out in 17.6.
+b.
+Compliance with this performance standard shall be achieved when the design and construction of each habitable room:

+i.
+This can be achieved by using accords with the exact construction specification and schedule as set out in 17.6.

-iv.
-If a landscaping or physical noise insulation solution is developed, an acoustic design certificate is provided to Council by a suitably qualified and experienced acoustic engineer (suitable to Council) which confirms that when built to the recommended design and specification will achieve the minimum acoustic insulation standard of $D{2m,nT,w}$ + $C_r > 30$ dB for the external building envelope of each habitable room.
+ii. an acoustic design certificate is provided to Council by a suitably qualified and experienced acoustic engineer (suitable to Council) which confirms that when built to the recommended design and specification will achieve the minimum acoustic insulation standard of $D{nT,w} + C{tr} > 30 \text{ dB}$ for the external building envelope of each habitable room.